mrbusche/matthewbusche.com/_posts/2024-02-17-update-llama-index-to-0.10.md

     from llama_index.evaluation import BatchEvalRunner
 ```

-Updated code removes creating and pass `ServiceContext` around with the new `Settings` object.
-The migration tool for LlamaIndex does not take into account needing to add some new packages to requirements.txt
+Updated code removes creating and passing `ServiceContext` around with the new `Settings` object, which also reduces passing around llmb and embed_model as well.
+This part is all straightforward, but the migration tool does not take into account needing to add some new packages to requirements.txt

 ```shell
 pip install llama_index_core llama-index-embeddings-azure-openai llama-index-llms-azure-openai
 ```

+Once you've installed new packages, you should be able to update your imports.
+A concise version of the changes is listed below.

 ```python
 from llama_index.core import Settings